melekes/homeonrails.com/content/post/2018-03-03-debugging-the-memory-leak-in-tendermint.md

 slug = "debugging-the-memory-leak-in-tendermint"
-tags = ["debugging", "golang"] title = "Debugging the Memory Leak in Tendermint" image = ""
+tags = ["debugging", "golang"] title = "Debugging the Memory Leak in Tendermint"

 +++

-_This article was originally published on [Medium]](https://blog.cosmos.network/debugging-the-memory-leak-in-tendermint-210186711420)._
+_This article was originally published on [Medium](https://blog.cosmos.network/debugging-the-memory-leak-in-tendermint-210186711420)._

 I have spent the last week looking for clues and writing test cases in order to find and fix the memory leak in